dakshshah03/SLT/README.md

-# SLT
+# VideoMAE based SLT
 disclaimer: this readme is in progress, so it will be messy until I start cleaning up the code for actual use.

-an open source, deployable ASL SLT model and framework.
+a deployable ASL SLT model and framework.

 require:
 decord